scmmishra/picoletter/README.md

 # PicoLetter

-Picoletter is a [ONCE](once.com) style (sort of) newsletter app for independent bloggers and writers.
+Picoletter is a newsletter app for independent bloggers and writers.
 It uses [Resend](htttps://resend.com) APIs to send emails.
 With their really generous free tier, you could run your newsletter on a $5 VM on DigitalOcean or Hetzner virtually for free.

 ![compose](.github/screenshots/compose.webp)